hotosm/osm-merge/docs/highways.md

 [TODO](https://wiki.openstreetmap.org/wiki/JOSM/Plugins/TODO_list)
 plugin.

-Usng the plugin to validate a feature all I have to do is click on the entry.
+Using the plugin to validate a feature all I have to do is click on the entry.
 Sometimes there will be issues that need to be manually fixed.
 If conflation has changed the name, the old one is still in the feature so a manual comparison can be done.
 Sometimes there are weird typos that have slipped through the process.
 But many times for these remote highways you can just mark it as done, and go on to the next one.
-This lkets you validate a large number of features relatively quickly without sacrifing quality.
+This lets you validate a large number of features relatively quickly without sacrificing quality.

 #### Editing OSM XML